 The company sources textile waste from large apparel cut-and-sew operations and converts the waste into higher-valued remanufactured fiber materials.
 To return output to acceptable levels our assessment contributed to the development of a detailed improvement plan that would return output to at least 1,000 pounds per day (indexed), and ultimately achieved 1,250 pounds per day.
 The three-pronged plan included:

 - Develop Maintenance Capabilities — Grow and enhance Maintenance staff skills, deploy total productive maintenance practices, install a Maintenance Management System (MMS), and develop standard work.

-- Establish a More Effective Daily Management System — Ensure alignment of improvement priorities to financial objectives, improve the Key Process Indicator (KPI) management, structure management’s responsibilities, develop leader standard work, create a layered auditing process.
+- Establish a More Effective Daily Management System — Ensure alignment of improvement priorities to financial objectives, improve the Key Process Indicator (KPI) management, structure management’s responsibilities, develop leader standard work, and create a layered auditing process.

-- Establish Leadership Process Rigor and Embed Problem-Solving Capabilities — Define leader standard work, provide supervisor training to manage for daily improvements (TBM calls it MDI), and train/coach problem solving skills.
+- Establish Leadership Process Rigor and Embed Problem-Solving Capabilities — Define leader standard work, provide supervisor training to manage for daily improvements (TBM calls it MDI), and train/coach problem-solving skills.

 Results: During the engagement, output improved by 20% per day.
 With continued focus, output gains of nearly 45% have been realized.

 Applying the tools and techniques we introduced, the company sustained its gains and continued to make forward progress after our initial engagement concluded.
-Within nine months, they increased output of pounds per day by an additional 25% resulting in a total gain of 45% from the beginning of the engagement.
+Within nine months, they increased the output of pounds per day by an additional 25% resulting in a total gain of 45% from the beginning of the engagement.